pfmoore/editables/docs/source/implementation.md

 The `editables` project implements this approach using the `add_to_path` method.

+## Package-specific paths

+If a package sets the `__path__` variable to a list of those directories, the import system will search those directories when looking for subpackages or submodules.
+This allows the user to "graft" a directory into an existing package, simply by setting an appropriate `__path__` value.

+The `editables` project implements this approach using the `add_to_subpackage` method.

 ## Import hooks

 Python's import machinery includes an "import hook" mechanism which in theory